shkim04/shkim04.github.io/blog/1/how-to-use-react-swiper.en.md

 ```

 # Install Swiper modules
-In index.js under the Swiper folder, I imported only 4 modules from swiper library that are Navigation, Pagination, EffectFade, Autoplay.
+In index.js under the Slider folder, I imported only 4 modules from swiper library that are Navigation, Pagination, EffectFade, Autoplay.
 If you want to use other modules, you need to import the modules as well. you can find other modules on [the website](https://swiperjs.com/swiper-api#modules) and their purposes.

 Now, the Slider component could look like:
 ```js